Craig Billington

 Craig Richard Billington (born September 11, 1966) is a Canadian former professional ice hockey goaltender.
 He played with several teams in a 15-year National Hockey League career, always known as "Biller," and serves as an assistant general manager for the Colorado Avalanche, and the General Manager of the American Hockey League Colorado Eagles.

 Playing career

 Pre-Junior

 As a youth, Billington played in the 1979 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Stoneybrook in London, Ontario.

 He played high school hockey at A.B.
-Lucus SS.
+Lucas SS.
 He played junior B hockey for the London Chester Pegg Diamonds in the Western Junior B. OHA.
 He was drafted by the Belleville Bulls in the fourth round, 51st overall in the 1983 OHL Priority Draft.

 Junior hockey

 Belleville Bulls (1983–1986)

 Billington joined the Belleville Bulls of the Ontario Hockey League for the 1983–84 season.
 In his rookie season, Billington appeared in 44 games, earning a record of 20–19–0 with a 4.16 GAA.
 In one post-season game, Billington had a GAA of 6.00 as the Bulls lost to the Oshawa Generals in the Leyden Division quarter-finals.

 Billington returned to Belleville for the 1984–85 season.
 In 47 games, Billington earned a record of 26–19–0 with a 4.25 GAA, helping the Bulls finish second in the Leyden Division.
 In the playoffs, Billington posted a GAA of 2.71 in 14 games, as the Bulls lost to the Peterborough Petes in the Leyden Division finals.
 Following the season, Billington was named the winner of the Bobby Smith Trophy, awarded to the OHL Scholastic Player of the Year.
 Billington was also named to the OHL First All-Star Team.

 In 1985–86, Billington returned to the Bulls late in the season after spending most of the year with the New Jersey Devils of the NHL.
 In three regular season games, Billington had a 2–1–0 record with a 3.67 GAA and a .893 save percentage.
 Billington's return to the Bulls provided a boost in the post-season, as in 20 games, Billington posted a GAA of 3.60, leading Belleville to the J. Ross Robertson Cup finals.
 In the final round, the Bulls lost four games to two to the Guelph Platers.